Redoudou/Leaseatblock/README.md

+# Lease At Block
-# Lease at Block put Rent-stabilized lease into a secured, immutable and traceable blockchain.
+Lease at Block put Rent-stabilized lease into a secured, immutable and traceable blockchain.

 [The Gitcoin Virtual Hackathon Decentralized Impact Incubator](https://gitcoin.co/hackathon/onboard/decentralized-impact-incubator/) is an on-line hackathon sponsored by [Blockchain for Social Impact](blockchainforsocialimpact.com/).
 From February 18th till March 31st team will develop a product to resolve the United Nation Sustainable Development Goals number 11 :